 If you are a beneficiary of an estate or family member and you suspect something is wrong, contact San Jose financial elder abuse attorney Kai H. Wessels right away.

-Successfully handling sensitive elder abuse matters often requires your lawyer has knowledge of both elder law and criminal matters.
-You will find the experienced and knowledgeable representation you need at The Wessels Law Firm.
+Successfully handling sensitive elder abuse matters often requires your lawyer to have knowledge of both elder law and criminal matters.
+You will find the experienced and knowledgeable representation you need at the Wessels Law Firm.

 Financial elder abuse can take many forms, including: